Non-archimedean tame topology and stably dominated types: Introduction

-\S \ref{sec10} contains the statement and proof of the main theorem.
-For any algebraic variety $V$, we find a definable homotopy retraction from $\std{V}$ to an o-minimal subspace of the type described in \S \ref{gint}.
-After some modifications we fiber $V$ over a variety $U$ of lower dimension.
-The fibers are curves.
-On each fiber, a homotopy retraction can be described with o-minimal image, as in \S \ref{sec7}; above a certain Zariski open subset $U_1$ of $U$, these homotopies can be viewed as the fibers of a single homotopy $h_1$.
-The homotopy $h_1$ does not extend to the complement of $U_1$; but in the smooth case, one can first apply an inflation homotopy whose image lies in $\std{V_1}$, where $V_1$ is the pullback of $U_1$.
+Chapter \ref{sec10} contains the statement and proof of the main theorem.
+For any quasi-projective algebraic variety $V$, we \tcb{prove the existence of} a definable homotopy retraction from $\std{V}$ to an o-minimal subspace of the type described in \ref{ss6.2}.
+After some preliminary reductions, we may assume $V$ fibers over a variety $U$ of lower dimension and the fibers are curves.
+On each fiber, a homotopy retraction can be constructed with o-minimal image, as in Chapter \ref{sec7}; above a certain Zariski open subset $U_1$ of $U$, these homotopies can be viewed as the fibers of a single homotopy $h_1$.
+We require however a global homotopy.
+The homotopy $h_1$ itself does not extend to the complement of $U_1$; but in the smooth case, one can first apply an inflation homotopy whose image lies in $\std{V_1}$, where $V_1$ is the pullback of $U_1$.
 If $V$ has singular points, a more delicate preparation is necessary.
 Let $S_1$ be the image of the homotopy $h_1$.
-Now a relative version of the results of \S \ref{gint} applies (\propref{relative}); after pulling back the situation to a finite covering of $U$, we show that $S_1 $ embeds topologically into $U' \times \G_\infty^N$.
-Now any homotopy retraction of $\std{U}$, fixing $U'$ and certain functions into $\G^m$, can be extended to a homotopy retraction of $S_1$ (\lemref{omin-finite}).
+Now a relative version of the results of \ref{ss6.2} applies (\thmref{relative}); after pulling back the situation to a finite covering $U'$ of $U$, we show that $S_1 $ embeds topologically into $U' \times \G_\infty^N$.
+Now any homotopy retraction of $\std{U}$, \tcb{lifting to $\std{U'}$ and fixing} certain functions into $\G^m$, can be extended to a homotopy retraction of $S_1$ (\thmref{omin-finite}).
 Using induction on dimension, we apply this to a homotopy retraction taking $U$ to an o-minimal set; we obtain a retraction of $V$ to a subset $S_2$ of $S_1$ lying over an o-minimal set, hence itself o-minimal.
 At this point o-minimal topology as in \cite{coste} applies to $S_2$, and hence to the homotopy type of $\std{V}$.
+In \ref{ss10.7} we give a uniform version of \thmref{1} with respect to parameters. \tcb{In Chapter \ref{secns} we examine the simplifications occuring in the proof of the main theorem in the smooth case and in Chapter \ref{secec} we deduce an equivalence of categories between a certain homotopy category of definable subsets of quasi-projective varieties over a given valued field and a suitable homotopy category of definable spaces over the o-minimal $\G$.}